EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

 Moscow covers Artemis II through gritted teeth.
-Russian media reports the lunar flyby and distance record, but the revealing angle comes from Singapore, noting that 'Russia delays lunar missions as the US marks historic flight.'
-Luna-26, Russia's orbital probe, has been pushed to 2027 at the earliest after Luna-25's failure in 2023.
+Russian press reports the lunar flyby and distance record, but the revealing angle comes from Singapore, which notes that 'Russia postpones its lunar missions while the United States makes history.'
+Luna-26, the Russian orbital probe, has been pushed back to 2027 at the earliest following Luna-25's failure in 2023.
 The joint lunar station with China remains on paper.
-The Kremlin holds the most uncomfortable position in the panel: a former space race champion unable to celebrate the American record, unable to announce a credible response.
-Coverage emphasizes the 40 minutes of communication loss -- the only moment when things could have gone wrong -- with framing that borders on wishful thinking.
-The Russia of 2026 is no longer Gagarin's Russia: Roscosmos's budget has been slashed for the war in Ukraine, partnerships with the West are severed, and dependence on China for its lunar program is a humiliation no one in Moscow says out loud.
+The Kremlin occupies the most uncomfortable position in the panel: a former space champion, unable to celebrate the American record, unable to announce a credible response.
+Coverage insists on the 40 minutes of communication loss -- the only moment when things could have gone wrong -- with a framing that borders on wishing for failure.
+Russia's space program in 2026 is not the one of Gagarin: Roscosmos' budget has been cut to fund the war in Ukraine, partnerships with the West are severed, and dependence on China for the lunar program is a humiliation no one in Moscow speaks aloud.
 Artemis II's flyby is a reminder of what Russia has lost.

 Discover how another country covers this same story.